brynbellomy/StateMachine-GCDThreadsafe/README.md

 # tips n' tricks

-1. It's almost always a BAD, BAD idea to `dispatch_sync(...)` a synchronous block to the main queue from inside one of your critical section blocks.
+1. It's almost always a BAD, BAD idea to `dispatch_sync(...)` a synchronous block to the main queue from inside one of your transition or critical section blocks.
 Why?
 If the main thread happens to be waiting on your critical section code before moving forward, you'll deadlock.
 You should generally be sending things to the main queue that don't need to be synchronous (UI updates, certain kinds of NSNotifications, KVO messages, etc.).
    If it seems impossible to rewrite your main thread code in an asynchronous way, you may have an architectural problem.
 2. If you're implementing a GCD-threadsafe `StateMachine` on one of your `UIViewController`s, keep in mind all of `UIViewController`'s `-viewDidX...` and `-viewWillY...` methods are called from the main thread.
 Given